Mpergolatti/ReadmeGen/README.md

   Following a code review, your feature will be merged.

   Additional info below
-  test
+  N/A
 ---
 ## Tests:
-  test
+  N/A

 ---
 ## Questions and Comments:
-* GitHub Username: test
+* GitHub Username: Mpergolatti
-* GitHub Email: test
+* GitHub Email: Mpergolatti@gmail.com